theobald-software/theobald-software.github.io/content/_en/yunio/users.md

 1. Create users, see [Creating Users](#creating-users).
 2. Navigate to *Settings* and activate TLS, see [Server Settings: Transport Layer Security](./server-settings#transport-layer-security).
-3. Restart the yunIO server and log into the Designer using an HTTPS connection.
+3. Restart the yunIO service and log into the Designer using an HTTPS connection.
 4. Navigate to *Services* and copy or download a service definition.<br>
 ![Run-Service](/img/content/yunio/yunio-run-services-https.png){:class="img-responsive" }
 5. Call the service using basic authentication.
 You can enter the credentials of any user.